Meet Little Peeps

 Early detection and corrective measures can help prevent these problems and more from creating long-term issues for children, giving them the opportunity to achieve better academically and keep pace with their peers.

-The COVID-19 pandemic led to temporary changes to qualifications for Medicaid, which currently covers 289,028 children throughout our footprint.
+The COVID-19 pandemic led to temporary changes to qualifications for Medicaid, which covered 289,028 children throughout our footprint.

-These qualifications will soon change and trigger disenrollment of many of those who currently rely on the program to support their health and wellness.
-This will include thousands of children who will no longer be provided with the resources to cover the cost of eye exams and eyeglasses.
+These qualifications have changed and triggered disenrollment of many of those who relied on the program to support their health and wellness.
+This includes thousands of children who are no longer provided with the resources to cover the cost of eye exams and eyeglasses.

 Our Kids Need Help